Abdullah796/Abdullah796/README.md

 - 👋 Hi, I’m @Abdullah796

+- I'm graduated from NED university, Karachi, Pakistan.
-- I’m a junior software engineer
+- I'm a full-stack engineer.
 - I have expertise on Flutter, Java(Spring boot, MySQl) and python.
 - I have build mobile apps on flutter with java rest apis.
-- I am in third year of NED university, Karachi, Pakistan.

 - 📫 How to reach me: abdullahabrar796@gmail.com